ILLUZORR/KaifWeb/LEGAL.md

 ## Code license

-All ontent contributed to this repository by this fork repository authors is distributed under a closed license.
+All content contributed to this repository by this fork repository authors is distributed under a closed license.
 See `LICENSE.txt`.

 Content contributed by other authors to this repository after commit 827090907bdc509a3fb5ecfecde8cc14e5845ede36 is distributed under the terms of the GNU Affero General Public License version 3.0 unless otherwise noted.
 See `LICENSE-AGPLv3.txt`.